httung12303/xmpp-demo/README.md

 }
 ```

-There are extensions of SendThread and ReceiveThread, but they are not that significant.
+There are extensions of SendThread and ReceiveThread, but they are not that significant compared to the parent classes.
 One thing to note, is that upon receiving the query response from server, clients update their status gradually until the recommendation is fulfilled.

-## **Performance**
+## **6 Performance**
-In case you skipped it, the performance status of our application was mentioned [here](#the-database).
+In case you skipped it, the performance calculation of our application was mentioned [here](#the-database).
+But let's have a recap:

-That leaves us with the GUI.
+- **Delay** - The difference between **receive time** on server side and **send time** included as an attribute in every stanza.
+- **Goodput** - We calculate the goodput of each transmission by dividing the **size of data** transmitted by the **delay** which we just mentioned.

+As for the maximum number of clients, we couldn't find a sensible way to measure this figure so the only option is to run as many clients as possible until our application malfunctions.

-## **GUI**
+## **7 GUI**